niess/calzone/docs/source/geometry.rst

 Overlaps
 ~~~~~~~~

-The :python:`"subtract"` and :python:`"overlaps"` volume properties address the
+The :python:`"disentangle"` and :python:`"subtract"` volume properties address the
 issue of overlaps between sister volumes in two distinct ways.
 The
 :python:`"subtract"` property explicitly specifies sister volumes (by their
 name) whose shape are to be subtracted from the current volume.
 This can be